rk119/rk119/README.md

 ### Hi there 👋 I'm Riffat!

 # 💫 About Me:
-A software developer currently in Year 3 pursuing a bachelor’s degree in Computer Science (Artificial Intelligence).
-Researching into subject matters related to technology is a major interest of mine.
+:mortar_board: A software developer currently in Year 3 pursuing a bachelor’s degree in Computer Science (Artificial Intelligence).

+:computer: Researching into subject matters related to technology is a major interest of mine.
 Some of my favorite topics of research are Blockchain Technology,     Ethereum, DeFi, Artificial Intelligence, Machine Learning, and Data Science.

-Approaching enthusiastically towards expanding my practical knowledge and skills in the fields of technology and business along with beating gender stereotypes as a woman in tech.
+:information_desk_person: Approaching enthusiastically towards expanding my practical knowledge and skills in the fields of technology and business along with beating gender stereotypes as a woman in tech.

 ## 🌐 Socials: